paulelvers/paulelvers/README.md

 ### My past life as a researcher

-Before I started working in Industry as a Data Scientist (in 2018), I was a research fellow at the [Max Planck Institute for empirical Aesthetics](https://www.aesthetics.mpg.de/en.html).
+Before I started working in Industry as a Data Scientist, I was a research fellow at the [Max Planck Institute for empirical Aesthetics](https://www.aesthetics.mpg.de/en.html).
 During that time, I published more than :one::four: Manuscripts, :seven: of them in leading peer-reviewed journals of the field.

 :book:
 [Publications](https://scholar.google.com/citations?user=TJxthbYAAAAJ&hl=en)